-- Secretary's checklist - o EA Show Horse Rule Books
+- Secretary's checklist

-- o entry forms - o conditions of entry in case of protest - o copies of schedule - o exhibit numbers - o telephone numbers of Veterinary Surgeon and Doctor - o stationery should include note paper, calculator, cello tape, ruler staplers etc - o results board with schedule near Secretary's Office and accessible to riders, where results can be posted and updated regularly during the day - o clock for synchronising time - o loud hailer and batteries - o trophies and/or ribbons/rosettes - o judges/stewards gifts - a member of the committee should - o arrange for gates to grounds to be opened at least 1.5 hours before the event begins o ensure that competitions are running on time - o rally successful competitors to receive their awards at prize-giving time and ensure they are mounted if required - o ensure that a public expression of thanks is extended to owners of grounds, judges, sponsors, helpers etc. at the final presentation of awards - o supervise the removal of arenas at the end of the day - o ensure that competitors exercise within the limits of the competition area - o advise competitors if competition is running late - o rally competitors who have not reported at due time and are known to have collected bridle number from secretary - judges' host should - o have refreshments available on arrival of judges and stewards - o introduces each judge to their steward and well ahead of time (minimum at least 10 minutes before starting time) - o give the judge/steward their folder which includes details of their position on the arena - o ensure that judges and stewards are properly looked after during the coffee and lunch breaks and are treated as guests of the organisers - o sometime during the day determine each judge's travelling expenses and inform the Treasurer so that a cheque is ready on the completion of their judging o it is customary to give a gift of appreciation to the judges as they leave the event - o Inform the judge that a weight classification should take place for the weight classes - sponsors' host (where applicable) should - o meet sponsors - o have refreshments available - o introduce sponsors to organisers and - o make them feel welcome whilst they wait to present their donated award to the recipients - scorers should fill out the official score/results sheet and forward to the EA Branch Office within 14 days
+- EA Show Horse Rule Books

-- prize-giving
+- entry forms

-- o prizes may be presented by the participating sponsors where practicable after a particular competition, e.g.
+- conditions of entry in case of protest

-- during the lunch break
+- o copies of schedule

-- at the end of a day or
+- exhibit numbers

-- ❖ at the end of the whole event o ribbons/rosettes and/or rugs should be placed on the horse prior to prize-giving o at all times when horses are grouped together, riders and/or grooms must act in a responsible way.
+- o telephone numbers of Veterinary Surgeon and Doctor - o stationery should include note paper, calculator, cello tape, ruler staplers etc - results board with schedule near Secretary's Office and accessible to riders, where results can be posted and updated regularly during the day - clock for synchronising time - loud hailer and batteries - trophies and/or ribbons/rosettes - judges/stewards gifts - a member of the committee should - o arrange for gates to grounds to be opened at least 1.5 hours before the event begins - o ensure that competitions are running on time - rally successful competitors to receive their awards at prize-giving time and ensure they are mounted if required - ensure that a public expression of thanks is extended to owners of grounds, judges, sponsors, helpers etc. at the final presentation of awards - o supervise the removal of arenas at the end of the day - o ensure that competitors exercise within the limits of the competition area - advise competitors if competition is running late - rally competitors who have not reported at due time and are known to have collected bridle number from secretary - judges' host should - o have refreshments available on arrival of judges and stewards - introduce each judge to their steward and well ahead of time (minimum at least 10 minutes before starting time) - o give the judge/steward their folder which includes details of their position on the arena - ensure that judges and stewards are properly looked after during the coffee and lunch breaks and are treated as guests of the organisers - sometime during the day determine each judge's travelling expenses and inform the Treasurer so that a cheque is ready on the completion of their judging - it is customary to give a gift of appreciation to the judges as they leave the event - Inform the judge that a weight classification should take place for the weight classes - sponsors' host (where applicable) should - o meet sponsors - have refreshments available - introduce sponsors to organisers and - make them feel welcome whilst they wait to present their donated award to the recipients - scorers should fill out the official score/results sheet and forward to the EA Branch Office within 14 days - prize-giving - prizes may be presented by the participating sponsors where practicable after a particular competition, e.g. - during the lunch break - at the end of a day or - at the end of the whole event - \ at the end of the whole event - ribbons/rosettes and/or rugs should be placed on the horse prior to prize-giving - at all times when horses are grouped together, riders and/or grooms must act in a responsible way.
 Carelessness or irresponsible behaviour will not be tolerated